uoa-compsci399-2025-s1/capstone-project-2025-s1-team-4/README.md

 ### For iOS (also compatible with Android)

-The following steps are to be done on a laptop or desktop computer.
+The following steps are to be done on a laptop or desktop computer after successfully cloning this repository.

-1. Install node.js (LTS version):
+1. Install Node.js (LTS version):

    https://nodejs.org/en

-2. Install dependencies (in powershell/VSCode terminal) while in project directory
+2. Install dependencies (in PowerShell/VSCode terminal) while in the project directory

    ```
    npm install
    ```

+> ⚠️ **Note:**
+> If you encounter this error:
+> `npm : File C:\Program Files\nodejs\npm.ps1 cannot be loaded because running scripts is disabled on this system.`
+>
+> Run the following command in your terminal to allow script execution for your user:
+> `Set-ExecutionPolicy RemoteSigned -Scope CurrentUser`

 3. Start the frontend React Native app